GarySimons/girlsrun/README.md

 This is the page where the site owner can advertise all the events that are coming up.
 Users can find the date, time, place and a indicator of run length.
 There is also a short description and a button to find out more and book yourself on the run.

 ### Members' login page
 This allows users to **create** an account or **login** to an existing one.
 Once logged in the dropdown options change, allowing the logged in user to **edit their profile**.
 Registering for an account also allows the user to to **retain items in their shopping bag** and view their **order history**.
 If logged in as a **super user,** there is the option to **add, edit and delete** items on the shopping page.
+Logged in members also gain an extra navigation bar item, **Advive** (see below).

 ### Advice
-This is a members only section that is revealed only when the user is logged in.
-It contains a dropdown menu of four pages:
+**This is a members only section that is revealed in the navigation bar only when the user is logged in.
+It contains a dropdown menu of four pages:**
 #### Getting Started
 For women new to running.
 This page offers advive on the best was to ease yourself into running and getting motivated. link to pay for a personalised plan.
 #### Gear